 +49 30 259229533

-As a Scientific Advisor to Climate Analytics, Delphine supports the Science team in the field of climate impacts, vulnerability and adaptation, and works on strengthening the science-policy interface in the field of climate change adaptation.
+As a Scientific Advisor to Climate Analytics, Delphine supports the Science team in the fields of climate impacts, vulnerability and adaptation, and works on strengthening the science-policy interface to support climate change vulnerability assessment and adaptation planning.
 She is particularly interested in improving dissemination and use of scientific information to inform stakeholders, policymakers and the general public.

 Delphine coordinates the scientific work in the fields of climate impacts, vulnerability and adaptation conducted under the IMPACT project, including regional assessments of impacts of and vulnerability to climate change in West African LDCs and Caribbean and Pacific SIDS, identification and evaluation of adaptation options and costs, as well as analyses of residual impacts.
 In addition, she leads the conceptualisation, development, and application of regional vulnerability assessments for IMPACT and ensures synergies and consistencies between IMPACT and PAS-PNA approaches to vulnerability and risk.
 She further provides scientific guidance and support on topics related to food security, agriculture, and land cover and land use change (LCLUC) for other on-going projects.